tjmisko/tjmisko.github.io/_posts/2023-01-22-checklist-application-prospectus.md

 ### A Hellish Infinitude of Suboptimal Choices

 While sitting doing work today, Jen asked me out of the blue how hard it would be to code up a checklist application that showed next to each item the time remaining until its due.
-This seemed like a simple enough use case that for a moment I was sure this already existed.
+This seemed like a simple enough usecase that for a moment I was sure such an app already existed.

 A quick Google reminded me of the peculiar horror that the productivity application landscape holds for me: the options seem infinite, and yet none seems to fit how I want to do things.
 My brain simply resists being compressed into the system of every such app I've ever tried.